Access full report

 [playbook]

+The real enterprise decision is rarely rules versus AI.
+It is determining where deterministic rules remain valuable and where learning-based approaches become necessary.
 We know how rule-based traditional ER encodes identity as logic.
 Rules, thresholds, and deterministic joins defined what counted as “the same.”
-That worked when data was stable, structured, and limited in scope.
+That works effectively when data was stable, structured, and limited in scope.

 [related-1]